Best at home laser hair removal for PCOS: Is IPL Effective for PCOS Facial Hair?

 To gently but effectively treat hair on your face, the attachment has been carefully designed with a flat window for precise use on the upper lip, chin or jawline.

-It has an extra integrated red filter and when added to the device the it will automatically adjust the light treatment so it’s better suited for treating unwanted hair on the face.
+It has an extra integrated red filter and when added to the device the it will automatically adjust the light treatment so it’s better suited for treating unwanted hair on the face without undue skin irritation.

 The specially curved attachment is designed to treat hard-to-reach underarm hair.
-When this attachment is added to the device, a tailored underarm treatment is automatically triggered.
+When this attachment is added to the device, a tailored underarm treatment is automatically triggered thanks to the fancy computer chip style connector.

-Hair in the bikini area tends to be stronger and thicker than other body hair so it requires a bespoke attachment to deliver the best results.
+Hair in the bikini area tends to be stronger and thicker than other body hair so it requires a specific attachment to deliver the best results for that area.
 The attachment is curved and has an extra transparent filter.
 The light treatment is adjusted automatically when the attachment is added to the device.

 The body attachment is perfect for a fast treatment on large body areas like legs, arms and stomach.
 The curved-in design closely follows body contours for optimal skin contact.
 Adding the attachment to the device automatically triggers a tailored treatment suitable for these body areas.